MonikaaMoni/Youtube-Data-Harvesting-and-Warehousing-Monika/README.md

 Features

-  Retrieve data from the YouTube API, including channel information, playlists, videos, and comments.
+  Retrieve data from the YouTube API, including channel information,videos, and comments.
   Store the retrieved data in a MongoDB database.
   Migrate the data to a MySQL data warehouse.
   Analyze and visualize data using Streamlit.